Podcast #1 – Stroke and Women on StrokePrevention.info

-Stroke Support Organisation Faculty Tool: Module 3 Launched
+Stroke Support Organisation Faculty Tool: Module 5 Launched

-Stroke Support Organisation Faculty Tool: Module 3 Launched
+Stroke Support Organisation Faculty Tool: Module 5 Launched

-Brussels, July 30, 2018- The eLearning Module 3 of the Stroke Support Organisation Faculty Tool (SSOFT) is published today at the following address www.ssoft.info.
+Brussels, 1st November 2018 – The eLearning Module 5 of the Stroke Support Organisation Faculty Tool (SSOFT) is published today at the following address www.ssoft.info.

-Stroke Support Organisations have been at the heart of this tool.
-For newer or smaller organisations, the information in the tool will provide knowledge that will help them to build and grow their communities.
+SSOs have been at the heart of the development of this tool.
+For newer or smaller organisations, the information in the tool will provide knowledge that will help them to build and grow.
+For larger organisations, SSOFT will enable them to support their communities and other stroke professionals across Europe as they grow their communities and add more voices to their movement/arguments for change.

 This tool is also for anyone who is interested in knowing more about what an SSO is, how to start and develop one and how to make it sustainable.

-For those interested in using this innovative eLearning platform, we would encourage them to visit the SSOFT website www.ssoft.info
+For those interested in using this innovative eLearning platform we would encourage them to visit the SSOFT website www.ssoft.info

 About SSOFT